jiayihoffman/edge_ai/robot_car/SetupEnvironment.md

 https://roboticsbackend.com/control-arduino-with-python-and-pyfirmata-from-raspberry-pi/
 3. Use IOC bus to do logical level conversion: <br>
 https://dronebotworkshop.com/i2c-arduino-raspberry-pi/

+I chose option #2 since it is same as approach #1, using USB serial port, but with simpler interface.

 ### Start Kafka server (if use Kafka for data)
 download Kafka server package from:<br>